 DUI charge is caused by driving a motor vehicle while impaired by drugs or alcohol.
 It is a serious offence in Canada and is considered a criminal act.
 The Criminal Code of Canada prohibits any individual from operating any motor vehicle while impaired to any degree by drug, alcohol, or both combined.

-Consequences of a DIU Conviction
+Consequences of a DIU Conviction on Visa and Travel Procedures

 A passport is a document that is provided to citizens by the government.
 It is a legal document of your identity and citizenship while travelling in other countries.
 There is no mention of any criminal records, including DUI, in your passport.
 However, you might face some issues, such as: